TrueLayer/truelayer-php/README.md

 $beneficiary = $client->beneficiary()->merchantAccount($merchantAccount);
 ```

+If your merchant account is configured for payment verification then you have
-You also have the option to enable automated remitter verification for your Merchant Account beneficiary payment:
+the option to enable automated remitter verification Merchant Account payment:

 ```php
 $remitterVerification = $client